ole00/afterburner/README.md

 who did the most of the hard work of deciphering and publishing the programming protocol of these chips.
 Their programs were Windows based and relied on presence of parallel port (LPT).
-Afterburner was written for Linux OS, and requires serial connection to Arduio UNO, which does the programming of the chip.
+Afterburner was written for Linux OS (also works on Win32/64, Mac OSX64), and requires serial connection to Arduio UNO, which does the programming of the chip.

 Supported GAL chips: